— Welcome to,

 Background

-The need for VSN arose due to the limited research and resources available to BAME families impacted by autism.
-Many families within these communities faced significant barriers to accessing appropriate support and interventions, leading to a reliance on traditional healing practices and cultural remedies instead of evidence-based approaches.
-This gap in services often resulted in children with autism being kept at home or receiving inadequate support, exacerbating the challenges faced by both individuals and their families.
+The need for Voices for SEND Support Network (VSN) arose from the lack of research, resources, and culturally appropriate support available to families of children with SEND—particularly those affected by autism within global majority communities and the wider population.
+Many of these families face significant barriers in accessing appropriate services and interventions, which often leads to a reliance on traditional healing practices and cultural remedies rather than evidence-based approaches.
+This gap in support frequently results in children with autism being kept at home or receiving inadequate care, further intensifying the challenges faced by both the children and their families.

 05.